neam/dna-project-base-stateless-file-management/README.md

 `FILESTACK_API_KEY` - [Filestack.com](https://www.filestack.com/) API key

 `FILESTACK_API_SECRET` - Used to sign URLs for temporary access to secured Filestack resources

+`DATA` - Dataset id which corresponds to the database being used in the current request.
+Enables sharing of the same backing file services for multiple tenants

 Note: DNA Project Base uses [PHP App Config](https://github.com/neam/php-app-config) to set constants based on expected config environment variables.